 It’s a fast paced, changing world.
 More and more businesses are looking to outsourcing as a way of supporting their business in a timely, efficient, and cost effective way.
-Research reveals that over three-fifths (65%) of small businesses with fewer than fifty employees outsource key services – and four-fifths (81%) of medium-sized businesses with between 50 and 249 employees do the same.
+Research reveals that over three-fifths (65%) of small businesses with fewer than fifty employees engage in business process outsourcing – and four-fifths (81%) of medium-sized businesses with between 50 and 249 employees do the same.

 Outsourcing can be an invaluable tool to help with your business.
 Some of the most common outsourced business processes are accounting, marketing, administrative work and back-office.